Culture of Korea: Religious beliefs

+In recent times, Korean shamanism is evolving, with its growing popularity in media today, and the adaptability of its practitioners in a modernized world.
+Mudang have more control over their public image, now using documentaries and television along with personal websites to advertise and present their own stories.

-Buddhism and Confucianism were later introduced to Korea through cultural exchanges with Chinese dynasties.
+Buddhism, Confucianism and Taoism were later introduced to Korea through cultural exchanges with Chinese dynasties.
 Buddhism was the official religion of the Goryeo dynasty, and many privileges were given to Buddhist monks during this period.
 However, the Joseon period saw the suppression of Buddhism, where Buddhist monks and temples were banned from the cities and confined to the countryside.
 In its place a strict form of Confucianism, which some see as even more strict than what had ever been adopted by the Chinese, became the official philosophy.
 Korean Confucianism was epitomized by the seonbi class, scholars who passed up positions of wealth and power to lead lives of study and integrity.

 Throughout Korean history and culture, regardless of separation, the traditional beliefs of Korean Shamanism, Mahayana Buddhism and Confucianism have remained an underlying influence of the religion of the Korean people as well as a vital aspect of their culture.
 In fact, all these traditions coexisted peacefully for hundreds of years.
 They still exist in the more Christian South and in the North, despite pressure from its government.